-Not only human pregnant ladies seek comfortable and warm space but also cats do too.
-Boxes and bed should be clean, warm and soft.
+Not only human pregnant ladies seek a comfortable and warm space but also cats do too.
+Boxes and bed should be clean, warm, and soft.
 Owners must wash the cat bed-sheets every 3 days so do not forget to keep extra bed-sheets.
-If she demands box, put some warm clothes or dry towel in the box so she can curl up with peace and comfy.
-In winter time, put a heating pad under her bed for warmth.
+If she demands a box, put some warm clothes or dry towels in the box so she can curl up with peace and comfy.
+In wintertime, put a heating pad under her bed for warmth.

 These are the best 3 ways to keep your pregnant cat healthy.
 When the time has come, the furry mom will show unsettle behavior and seek corners or dark places to give birth.
 You need to stay beside her for necessary help but not too much close.
 Be careful, cats are shy animals.
 Therefore they will feel insecure if someone is staying very close in labor time.
 Call the vet and seek help when the mother cannot give birth first baby after 20 mins of contraction.